License Proxy

 Monitoring

-The License Proxy Server provides a status endpoint that indicates whether the proxy succeeded in relaying the most recent licensing request to the license server.
+The License Proxy provides a status endpoint that indicates whether the proxy succeeded in relaying the most recent licensing request to the license server.

 Querying the Status Endpoint